Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Polarization Theory and Problem Formulation

-Figure 1(a) shows the polarized images of a swan figure along the angles of $0^\circ$, $45^\circ$, $90^\circ$, $135^\circ$.
-Figure 1(b), 1(c) and 1(d) show the corresponding average intensity $I$, AOP $\AOP$, and DOP $\DOP$ calculated from the four polarized images in Fig. 1(a).
+Figure~\ref{fig1}(a) shows the polarized images of a swan figure along the angles of $0^\circ$, $45^\circ$, $90^\circ$, $135^\circ$.
+Figures~\ref{fig1}(b), \ref{fig1}(c) and \ref{fig1}(d) show the corresponding unpolarized intensity $I_{un}$, AOP $\AOP$, and DOP $\DOP$ calculated from the four polarized images.